risk-first/website/menagerie/Software-Dependency-Risk.md

 Humans don't always use this process tbd.

+### Software Libraries - Hidden Risks

-We're going to dig down into some of the risks associated with this, in order to build a model of what this decision making process should involve.
-Luckily, other authors have already considered this problem.
+Let's try to build a model of what this decision making process should involve.
+Luckily, other authors have already considered the problem of choosing good software libraries, so let's start there.

 In the table below, I am summarizing three different sources, which give descriptions of which factors to look for when choosing open-source libraries.